roytang/blog/content/notes/2017/02/835281547150274560/index.md

   url: https://twitter.com/roytang/statuses/835281547150274560/
 ---

-RT [@bransonreese](https://twitter.com/bransonreese/): I checked with Shigeru Miyamoto and this is canon. https://t.co/B4nimYjAf8
+I checked with Shigeru Miyamoto and this is canon.